 This picture has its own page with more detail, click here to see it.

 What about the glazes themselves?
 Just do what glaze companies do: Add stains to a base transparent glossy or matte glaze (for example G1916Q for cone 04 or G2926B for cone 6).
 Each 16oz jar needs 350g powder, 450g water, 5g CMC gum and 5g Veegum (leave out the Veegum and use less water for thicker coats).
 Stains are expensive (5-20 cents/gm here in 2024), at 7.5% (25g) that is $1-5 per jar.
 The materials for the G1916Q base cost $10/kg, and for G2926B $4/kg.
 Thus each jar costs $3.33 and $1.33 respectively.
-Making recipes of 5000g at a time would enable making 15 jars.
-A best-case is thus about $5/jar, worst case about $10/jar (compare that with commercials that are about $15-70).
+5000g batches would make 15 jars.
+A best-case is about $5/jar, worst case about $10/jar (compare that with commercials that are about $15-70).
 Of course, you can save money by looking for deals on materials and stains and recycling jars.
-Consider other advantages of making your own: You can tune the rheology and adjust recipes to fit your clay bodies (to prevent crazing or shivering).
+Consider other advantages of making your own: You can tune the rheology and adjust recipes to fit your clay bodies (to prevent crazing or shivering) and application methods.

 Are you worried about labelled, testing and SDSs?
 Take a look at ASTM D-4236 and see if you still need to worry.